nextcloud/desktop/README.md

 - task-build-log.bat
-  - is intended to by used in conjunction with the Windows Task Scheduler but may also be run manually insted of build.bat, which shows all the output in the console window only
+  - is intended to by used in conjunction with the Windows Task Scheduler but may also be run manually instead of build.bat, which shows all the output in the console window only

 - task-build-job.sh
   - is the actual script to be specified in the Windows Task Scheduler to be run by Git Bash